nornir (formerly brigade) – A new network automation framework

 Simpler, more complex logic

 An oxymoron?
 Certainly.
 Read on and I will try to explain.

-By using pure Python, this framework solves the complex logic frustrations you may ultimately encounter with Ansible.
-If you can do it with python or have done it with python you are good to go.
-Thats not to say you can’t take your python script and turn it into an Ansible module but Nornir may save you that step.
+By using pure Python, this framework solves the complex logic frustrations you may ultimately encounter with Ansible or any abstracted framework.
+If you can do it with Python or have done it with Python you are good to go.
+Thats not to say you can’t take your Python script and turn it into an Ansible module but Nornir may save you that step.

 Native on all platforms